- Start date: 1 November 2016

 - Funder: Arts and Humanities Research Council, Department for International Development

-- Primary investigator: Dr Chris Paterson
+- Primary investigator: Professor Chris Paterson

 This project is creating an international and interdisciplinary research network to explore the relationship between international development aid and local journalistic practice and training in Africa and Latin America.
 The principal investigator is Dr Chris Paterson and the co-investigator is Dr Jairo Lugo-Ocando.
 Running between November 2016 and November 2018, the project is funded by the Arts and Humanities Research Council (AHRC) and Department for International Development (DFID), and is a project of the Global Challenges Research Fund.